Lunch $14–$23 (child $9.50–$11), dinner $33 (child $19)

 Though nothing much changes at Liberty Tree (the servers still wear those Colonial-style getups), it’s still among the best of the Magic Kingdom’s full-service restaurants.
-Make Advance Reservations here for about an hour or so before parade time—after you eat, you can walk right out and watch the parade.
-And you can enjoy Thanksgiving turkey and stuffing any day of the year.
+Kitchen renovations early in 2016 should make a difference in what arrives tableside.
+Make Advance Reservations here for about an hour or so before parade time— after you eat, you can walk right out and watch the parade.

 Setting and Atmosphere

-The Liberty Tree’s six dining rooms take their cues from Revolutionary War–era American decor, with furnishings from different colonies.
-For example, the Philadelphia Room has burgundy carpet, Federal-style furniture, and a portrait of Ben Franklin; other themes include a Virginia pub and New England seaside inn, with corresponding tables, chairs, and art.
-The Colonial theme and low ceilings—along with the 1970sera floor plan—make the tavern feel smaller than it is, especially after dark.
+Liberty Tree’s six dining rooms take their cues from Revolutionary War–era American decor, with furnishings from different colonies.
+For example, the Philadelphia Room has burgundy carpet, Federal-style furniture, and a portrait of Ben Franklin.
+Other themes include a Virginia pub and New England seaside inn, with corresponding tables, chairs, and art.
+The Colonial theme and low ceilings—along with the 1970s-era floor plan—make the tavern feel smaller than it is, especially after dark.

 For lunch: New England–style pot roast, roast turkey, and the Liberty Boys BLT with pork belly.
 Dinner: All-you-can-eat turkey breast, carved beef, and sliced pork, all served with mashed potatoes, stuffing, and mac and cheese.